equinixmetal-archive/docs-packet-legacy/guides/networking/route-bgp-with-bird.md

 BGP isn't new, but having it be this accessible is!
 Leveraging dynamic hosting for a cluster of servers at a particular data center offers your workloads a safe, effective, and quick failover channel.
 In this guide, we'll walk you through configuring Local BGP using [BIRD](http://bird.network.cz/) so that you can broadcast a specific local IP address to a host of your choice.

+### Before you Begin

+You can manually configure bird following the instructions within this guide.

+Alternatively, you can use Packet's metadata service to automatically configure bird.
+Learn more [here](https://www.packet.com/resources/guides/bird/).

 ### Getting Started

 Enable BGP for the server in the portal via the server detail page, click ' **MANAGE**', then click ' **Enable**'